 - Sediment management: reintroducing gravel (aka coarse sediment) to the river.
 Gravel provides spawning areas for salmon and provides other habitat benefits.
 Gravel entering the river system upstream of the dam is blocked from being transported to the Trinity River below Lewiston Dam, creating a gravel deficit in the river over time.
 TRRP resupplies the river with gravel to make up for the dam’s impact in blocking new gravel supplies that would otherwise be provided naturally.

 - Watershed restoration: addressing negative impacts that have resulted from poor land management in the basin.
 Watershed restoration activities include decreasing the input of fine sediment from Trinity River tributaries that can clog spawning gravels and fill deep areas of the river.

 - Adaptive management: monitoring, evaluating, and improving the effectiveness of river restoration actions.

-The TRRP is proposing to change how variable annual instream flows are managed (Primary TRRP Component #1) with existing ROD water from Lewiston Dam.
+The TRRP is exploring changes toward how variable annual instream flows are managed (Primary TRRP Component #1) with existing ROD water from Lewiston Dam.
 Since the implementation of the ROD, variable flow releases (aka restoration releases) have occurred after the water year type is determined in mid-April3.
 An approved hydrograph (i.e. water release schedule) developed by TRRP determines how much water is released daily during this period of elevated flows.
 Variable releases typically extend to early summer before returning to baseflow conditions and then remain at baseflow until the following April when a new water year is determined.